Mental Health Crisis Services

 Key Takeaways

-- CNS Healthcare offers 24/7 crisis intervention for persons-served and will launch Behavioral Health Urgent Care with extended hours on October 1.
+- CNS Healthcare provides crisis help 24/7 for those in need.
+They will start Behavioral Health Urgent Care with longer hours on October 1.

-- During a crisis, you can call the free 988 Suicide & Crisis Lifeline or text "Start" to 741-741 for confidential support anytime.
+- In a crisis, you can call the free 988 Suicide & Crisis Lifeline.
+You can also text "Start" to 741-741 for confidential support anytime.

 - Crisis Teams provide help at home or in the community, focusing on stabilization without needing an ER visit.